barr-israel/barrcodes/content/posts/graveler-simulation.md

 author: Barr
 keywords: [Rust, CUDA, Pokemon, Random Number Generation]
 description: Answering ShoddyCast's challenge by simulating 1 billion battles in less than a second using Rust, and later, less than 10ms using CUDA.
-summary: In this post I will answer [ShoddyCast](https://www.youtube.com/@ShoddyCast)'s challange and simulate Pokemon battles looking for an extremely rare sequence of results that can save a theoretical game save from a softlock using Rust, and later, also CUDA.
+summary: In this post I will answer [ShoddyCast](https://www.youtube.com/@ShoddyCast)'s challenge and simulate Pokemon battles looking for an extremely rare sequence of results that can save a theoretical game save from a softlock using Rust, and later, also CUDA.
 github: https://github.com/barr-israel/graveler-sim
 ---
 ## Background